2XL/hwDocker/README.md

     * Docker Hub Registry: docker pull subcommand is programmed to lookup by default images available in the public docker registry (index.docker.io)

+    * Service Computing (Orchestration): manner to produce and sustain highly robust and resilient services.

+    * Microservice Architecture: is an architectural concept that aims to decouple a software solution by decomposing its functionality into a pool of discrete services.

 * Acronims (order by name asc):

     * AIX: Advanced Interactive Executive